Rare Gold Coins as an Investment

 The best reason for collecting coins is because you like them, or are interested in some aspect of them or another.
-Whatever you pay for them, your greatest dividend is likely to be the pleasure you obtain from buying and owning them, researching them, and possibly photographing them, displaying or showing them, sharing your knowledge about them, and perhaps even exchanging them or selling them to move on to another topic or theme.
+Whatever you pay for them, your greatest dividend is likely to be the pleasure you obtain from buying and owning them.
+You can research them, photograph them, display or show them, share your knowledge about them, and perhaps even exchange them or sell them to move on to another topic or theme.

 If you do this, then any financial gain you make could be considered as a bonus.

 If you have no great interest in coins you acquire, then you will not get much pleasure out of owning them, and you almost certainly will buy coins which will turn out to be a poor investment.

 If you own a Victoria plum tree, you probably know that the best tasting plums in the world are the ones you pick from your own tree.
 They are best picked fully ripened by the sun, still warm and fresh from the tree.
 If you eat them while still up in the tree, they taste even better.
 If you let them cool off, and take them into the house, they will not taste quite as good.
 If you buy them from a supermarket, they may be days old, picked unripe, gassed to ripen them, and they will never taste as good as truly fresh warm ones.

 While this does not apply to coins in quite the same way, you will need to pick your own numismatic investments for the reasons we have already indicated.

 If you invest in "hot" coins, where there is great interest, and prices are rising noticeably, you have probably missed the metaphorical boat, and you will be buying in at already inflated prices.
 If you spotted the trend early, you may be lucky, and be able to get out near the top of the market, in which case a coin which proved a good investment for you may end up being a poor investment for the person you sold it to.